Kernel Mean Embedding Based Hypothesis Tests for Comparing Spatial Point Patterns: Experiments

-We compare our test to the Kolmogorov--Smirnov type test of \cite{ZHANG201772}.
-To be more precise, Zhang and Zhuang propose two test statistics, $T_{1}$ and $T_{2}$; in our setting $T_{1}$ performs better in terms of power, so we present results based on $T_{1}$.
-Our computations are based on their code that includes a more efficient estimator of the test statistic for Poisson processes.
-The last three columns of Table \ref{tab:Homog-vs.-inhomog} show the rejection rates for Zhang-Zhuang test.
-Being based on an asymptotic result, their test can be seen to be conservative for smaller sample sizes.
-Keeping this in mind, for most of the pattern comparisons both tests have similar power.
+The last six columns of Table \ref{tab:Homog-vs.-inhomog} show the rejection rates for Zhang \& Zhuang and Fuentes-Santos et al. tests.
+Being based on an asymptotic result, the Zhang \& Zhuang test can be seen to be conservative for smaller sample sizes.
+Keeping this in mind, for most of the pattern comparisons all of the three tests have similar power.
 An interesting exception happens when comparing Sine patterns for the parameter values $\gamma=2$ and $\gamma=3$.
-While our test quickly reaches high power with the increasing sample size, it can be seen that the Zhang-Zhuang test struggles in this setting and the differences in the power cannot be ascribed to its conservativeness.
-We believe that this may be related to their test statistic being based on the maximum difference of normalized counts, which can be overwhelmed by the noise coming from the dense areas, thereby, ignoring the true differences in the sparse areas of the patterns.
+While our test quickly reaches high power with the increasing sample size, it can be seen that both Zhang \& Zhuang and Fuentes-Santos et al. tests struggle in this setting (values highlighted in magenta and brown).
+Moreover, Fuentes-Santos et al. test has a similar issue for Linear $\gamma=2$ versus $\gamma=3$ comparison.
+We believe that for Zhang \& Zhuang test this may be related to their test statistic being based on the maximum difference of normalized counts, which can be overwhelmed by the noise coming from the dense areas, thereby, ignoring the true differences in the sparse areas of the patterns.
+Given the connection of Fuentes-Santos et al. method to the MMD based testing as described in Section \ref{sec:Review-of-Kernel}, we speculate that this power difference is an indication that treating the dimensions of the aKME individually is preferable over testing using Euclidean distance in the aKME space (which is approximately equal to the MMD).

+In the appendix we provide a similar table of comparison between the proposed test and its adjusted version.
+In Table \ref{tab:harmonic-vs-adjusted} the values under ``Adjusted Harmonic'' heading are computed using the resampling adjustment; the difference in terms of power between harmonic and adjusted harmonic methods are minimal especially for large $\lambda$.
+This shows that the highlighted power difference in the previous paragraph cannot be attributed to the approximate nature of the $p$-value combination approach, but is a true feature of the proposed test.

 Next we investigate what happens when the Poisson assumption is violated.
 To this end we run comparisons between patterns from homogeneous Poisson process and patterns from homogeneous non-Poisson processes.
 This is the null case, because the functional form of intensity is the same (constant) for all of these cases.
 The non-Poisson processes we consider are generated using the spatstat package \cite{spatstat} and are as follows.
 We use Matern's Model II inhibition process with the inhibition distance parameter setting of $r=0.01,0.02,0.04$; these are referred to as Hardcore-1,2,3.
 We also generate realizations from Matern's cluster process with the radius parameter value of 0.1, and with the mean number of points parameter $\mu=1,2,4$; these are called Cluster-1,2,3 respectively.
 The underlying intensity for all of the processes is set to yield an average of 100 points per pattern.